 A modicum of instrumental history

 On 19 September 1863 ‘the ideal was brought low on the pavement’.
 Chopin had been dead for 14 years, Buchholtz for 26.
 Had they lived, that symbolic moment would have been painful for both of them.
-On that September Saturday in 1863 in retaliation for an assassination attempt, a failed one at that, on the tsarist governor Count Fyodor Berg, tsarist soldiers plundered and looted the Zamoyski Palace at 67 Nowy Świat Street.
+On that September Saturday in 1863 in retaliation for an assassination attempt, (a failed one at that), the Tsarist governor Count Fyodor Berg and Tsarist soldiers plundered and looted the Zamoyski Palace at 67 Nowy Świat Street.
 The apartment number 69, belonging to the Barciński family, also fell victim to their barbarism.

-The instrument on which teenage Chopin composed his first great pieces, including his both piano concertos shattered on the pavement.
-Only a few instruments of the Buchholtz label have survived until today – all in a state rendering their ‘resurrection’ impossible.
-Using available prototypes, the Fryderyk Chopin Institute in Warsaw, which is a guardian of Chopin’s legacy and holds a collection of several instruments of the period, has commissioned a copy of the Buchholtz grand piano.
+The instrument on which teenage Chopin composed his first great pieces, including both his piano concertos, shattered into fragments on the pavement.
+Only a few instruments of the Buchholtz label have survived to today – all in a state rendering their ‘resurrection’ impossible.
+Using available prototypes, the Fryderyk Chopin Institute in Warsaw, which is a guardian of Chopin’s legacy and holds a collection of several instruments of the period, commissioned a copy of the Buchholtz grand piano.
 It was constructed by Paul McNulty, one of the best makers of historical pianos in the world.
 The first performance of the Piano Concerto in F minor by the composer was on 17 March 1830 at the National Theatre in Krasińskich Square on the Buchholtz piano.